Tobler's first law of geography: Foundation

 The theory is based upon the concept of the friction of distance "where distance itself hinders interaction between places.
 The farther two places are apart, the greater the hindrance", or cost.
 For example, one is less likely to travel across town to purchase a sandwich than walk to the corner store for the same sandwich.
 In this example, hindrance, or cost, can readily be counted in time (amount of time as well as the value of time), transportation costs, and personal muscle energy loss which are added to the purchase price and thus result in high levels of friction.
 The friction of distance and the increase in cost combine, causing the distance decay effect.

-Controversy
+Reception and critique

 Some have disputed the usefulness and validity of Tobler's first law.
 In general, some also dispute the entire concept of laws in geography and the social sciences.
 These criticisms have been addressed by Tobler and others.

 An anonymous reviewer pointed out that Tobler's first law is remarkably close to a phrase in a book by R.A.
 Fisher in 1935.
 Tobler seems to have come up with the first law independently.

 Some view Tobler's first law to be limited and have proposed amendments.
 One example of such an amendment proposed by Robert T. Walker combines Tobler's first law with von Thünen's concept of accessibility to offer an explanation for the description provided by Tobler.
 The resulting law, referred to by Walker as "The Tobler-von Thünen law", is: